NeTEx-CEN/NeTEx/README.md

 ### 2019.03.05 UK-96 FRAMEWORK Add   prerequisites relationship to __VersionFrame__
   * _Updates to xml schema_:
  	* netex_versionFrame_version.xsd

+   * _Updates to examples_:
+     * Many fares exampels updated to indicate prerequisites.

 ### 2019.03.05 UK-09 FARES Add TypeOfTariffRef  and FareElementInSequenceRef to TravelSpecification  so that cann correlty specify choices
   * _Updates to xml schema_: